 Greenhouse gas and air pollutant emissions in the group's business operations would contribute to global warming and air pollution with adverse impacts.
 As an environmentally-responsible company, the group is committed to carrying out mitigating measures to demonstrate its determination in combating emissions.
-A climate change policy was adopted in March 2021 setting out the principles for addressing climate change issues relating to the group's operations.

-Electricity contributes to the largest part of the group's indirect greenhouse gas and air pollutant emissions.
+Electricity consumption contributes to the largest part of the group's indirect greenhouse gas emissions.
 The group has implemented initiatives to reduce electricity consumption in order to lower the indirect greenhouse gas emissions.
 Throughout the year, the group continuously reviews its performances to identify any improvement areas.
 Details of the measures to control energy usage are addressed in the paragraphs under the heading of "Achieving Higher Energy Efficiency".